Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 This is all about the introduction of alien species to new environments.
 In the Yorkshire Dales, the White Clawed Crayfish are under threat by the non-native signal crayfish.
 They shouldn’t be here, but have been introduced to the waterways by people and equipment.
 They are decimating the native species.

 It means we have to be super careful about using clean and dry equipment and water shoes.
-You you wish to dip in numerous places, take a clean costume, towel and shoes to all.
+Should you wish to dip in numerous places, take a clean costume, towel and shoes to all.

 Thruscross Reservoir in drought, revealing the steep sides and submerged village.
 There are also 6 inch long rusty spikes jutting out of crumbling walls, rusty tools, gate posts walls and more hidden under the water.